Target Corp. (TGT:US), the Minneapolis-based retail chain, was sued for patent infringement by a Philadelphia-based garment manufacturer.

 The case is Cointreau Corp. v.
 Pura Vida Tequila Co., 12- cv-02257, U.S. District Court, Northern District of Texas (Dallas).

 McDonald’s Corp.
-(MCD), the world’s largest restaurant chain, filed a trademark for its name for use on ground and whole bean coffee, according to September filings with the U.S. Patent and Trademark Office.
+(MCD:US), the world’s largest restaurant chain, filed a trademark for its name for use on ground and whole bean coffee, according to September filings with the U.S. Patent and Trademark Office.

 The company filed to register both McDonald’s and its double arch logo as trademarks for use with coffee.
 It also is seeking registration for “McCafe” for the same purpose.